-Addressing the automotive security
+Addressing the automotive security and safety challenge

 - System-wide run/control of a video processor